hughperkins/clnn/README.md

 ### Soumith benchmark layers

 Please see https://github.com/soumith/convnet-benchmarks#imagenet-winners-benchmarking
-* On a Titan X, OpenCL torch is about 3 times slower than CUDA torch, eg for VGG, cutorch takes 1100ms, and cltorch takes 3400ms
+* On a Titan X, OpenCL torch is about 3 times slower than CUDA torch
+* eg for VGG, cutorch takes 1100ms, and cltorch takes 3400ms

 ## Example networks